 In adding vibrant and story telling illustrations to their makeup products, they began receiving many requests from their community to take the brand up a notch.
 This is where they introduced their lifestyle collection which include apparel, décor and much more.
 The goal in doing this is to become the "go to" brand for all things culture.

 Lesson 6: “It is usually our opposites who complement us best, because they’re the ones who can balance us out” ~ Rachel Hollis

 Though they are sisters and were raised the same, they could not be more different.
 Arianna is very systematic, calculated and strategic which is why she handles the business operations.
 Daniele on the other hand has the creative, color out the lines persona.
 She creates the products and comes up with creative ideas to set the brand apart.
 They sometimes clash because of their differences in personality as their perspectives on things are usually different but they mostly complement each other because where one lacks the other is able to execute.
 Daniele is team extra!!
 Her ideas are often elaborate, but she is balanced by Arianna who comes in with a response like “How much da goin cost?” (if you didn’t catch it that’s their Virgin Islands dialect).

 If you’re ready for a cultural adventure, join the #poshculturegang!
-These sistas have so much #poshculturemagic in store for their beauties and the beauty industry.
+These sistas have so much in store for you.